Auriel3003/samael/src/content/blog/sept26-iucaacolloqia.md

 #### 4.7 Conclusion
 - Dr. Padmanaban emphasized that with emerging technologies and collaborations (like the SKA and JWST), our understanding of the early universe is poised for significant advancement.

----

-These notes encompass the major points covered in Dr. Padmanaban’s lecture on the early universe, including key theories, findings, and the cutting-edge technologies aiding this field of study.
-Feel free to expand on any topic or ask for further clarifications!